 Redeclaring Variables

-Redeclaring a variable using the var
+Redeclaring a variable using the var keyword can impose problems.

 Redeclaring a variable inside a block will also redeclare the variable outside the block: